mycmdev/nova-modules/README.md

 ```
 ***
 **If we need to integrate another service provider in our module**

-######note: you need to register it in your main module service provider.
+*note: you need to register it in your main module service provider.*
 ```shell script
 php artisan nova-modules:provider {provider-name} {module-name}
 ```
 ***
 **For creating a new resource**

-######note: resources are all auto loaded in your main application and they are grouped by default with the name of your module
+*note: resources are all auto loaded in your main application and they are grouped by default with the name of your module.*
 ```shell script
 php artisan nova-modules:resource {resource-name} {module-name}
 ```
 ***
 **For creating a new resource-tool**

-######note: this will create as weel Vue file inside your assets folder
+*note: this will create as weel Vue file inside your assets folder.*
 ```shell script
 php artisan nova-modules:resource-tool {resource-tool-name} {module-name}
 ```
 ***
 **For creating a new tool connected with your module**

-######note: this will create as well Vue file inside your assets folder.
-I don't know if maybe in a future release i will add a system for autoloading
+*note: this will create as well Vue file inside your assets folder.
+I don't know if maybe in a future release i will
+add a system for autoloading*
 ```shell script
 php artisan nova-modules:tool {tool-name} {module-name}
 ```